opentensor/old-docs/src/Delegation.md

 Any hotkey may become a delegate and receive nominations of stake from other wallets in the network.
 Key owners of delegates collect a 18% tax on emissions of all nominated Tao.

 When a coldkey creates a hotkey delegate, it will receive all of the emissions from the stake it adds to its hotkey delegate.
-The delegate owner will also collect 18% of the emissions from all nominated stake.
+The delegate owner will also collect 18% of the emissions from all delegated stake.

 ## Turn your hotkey into a delegate:
 ```